 Starting from Firefox 53, no new legacy add-ons will be accepted on addons.mozilla.org (AMO) for desktop Firefox and Firefox for Android.
 Starting from Firefox 57, only extensions developed using WebExtensions APIs will be supported on Desktop Firefox and Firefox for Android.

 A direct consequence is the loss of many useful add-ons.
 At least we have to wait until add-on authors migrate their projects to WebExtensions.
 On the one hand, some of them were able to do it quickly, but the result looks nothing like its predecessor.
 On the other hand, some excellent projects have given a clear end-of-life statement.

-Fortunately, Mozilla keeps all historical versions of Firefox on their CDN and FTP:
+Fortunately, Mozilla still keeps historical versions of Firefox on their servers:

 Any version before Firefox 53 should work well with legacy add-ons.